TheJacksonLaboratory/FunDataR/4_learning/4_dimensions.md

   smaller number of features.
 This is similar to the process of lossy data compression, where we try to reduce a size of a dataset in a way that retains as much of the salient information in the original represenation as possible. **Principal components analysis**, or **PCA** is probably the best known form of dimension reduction.
-PCA creates constructs new features as linear combinations of the original features.
+PCA constructs new features as linear combinations of the original features.
 For instance, if we start with three features `x.1`, `x.2` and `x.3`, PCA generates three new features (lets call them `y.1`, `y.2` and `y.3`) that are linear combinations of the original features: